 The issue, however, of seeing paraplanning as a stepping stone for those who want to progress into financial planning means high turnover of staff, which can be detrimental to your paraplanning team’s performance.

 If your team has a paraplanner, who has built up experience and knowledge, and they move onto becoming an adviser, it is likely the remaining paraplanners will be less experienced.
-This could increase the risk of key compliance points being missed, suitability reports taking longer to produce, and additional expense to the company in terms of time and recruitment costs.
+This could increase the risk of key compliance points being missed, suitability reports taking longer to produce, additional expense to the company in terms of time and recruitment costs.

 However, those financial planners who recognise it as a career in its own right can see major benefits for themselves and their company.